Want to see the URL Targeting feature in action? Check out our two-minute video on URL Targeting:

 Each URL match you enter can be one of four types:

-To use simple match, just enter the full URL of the page you want to target—the absolute URL, not a relative URL like
+To use simple match, enter the full URL of the page you want to target—the absolute URL, not a relative URL like

 /products/general.html.
 Here are examples of common variants that will pass a simple match:

-The above examples match because they run on the same page as the original URL.
+These examples match because they run on the same page as the original URL.
 Even adding query (?) or hash (#) parameters doesn't generally change the page.

-Changes in subdomain (aside from www)
+Changes in subdomain (aside from www).

-Adding .html or other extensions
+Adding .html or other extensions.

-Adding or changing subdirectories
+Adding or changing subdirectories.

 Example: User account page with many dynamic/unique query string values

-Setting it up:
+To set it up:

-In the URL targeting, select “Simple match” from the dropdown, and add the account URL, excluding all query string parameters.
-In this case it would be
+In URL Targeting, select Simple match from the dropdown.
+Add the account URL, excluding all query string parameters (in this case,

 Example: Visitors who land on only two of many landing pages

-Setting it up:
+To set it up:

-In the URL targeting, select “Simple match” from the dropdown and add the URL of the first landing page.
+In URL Targeting, select Simple match from the dropdown and add the URL of the first landing page.

-Click the green “+” icon and add the URL of the second landing page as a “Simple match.”
+Click the “+” icon and add the URL of the second landing page as a Simple match.

 ://www.example.com/ignorethispage are excluded because the targeting is set to exclude that URL as a simple match.

-Enter a full URL when using exact match (the absolute URL, not a relative URL like
+Enter a full URL when using exact match—the absolute URL, not a relative URL like

 In this example,

 Unlike simple and exact match, substring match doesn't need a full URL to match.
-You can substring match on a word, a query parameter, a subdirectory, or any other substring that might appear somewhere in the URL.
+You can substring-match on a word, query parameter, subdirectory, or any other substring that might appear somewhere in the URL.
 This makes substring match ideal for targeting entire categories of pages or your entire site (for example, to make a change to your global navigation menu).

 www.example.com are included.